lscheffler/bin2text/.github/CONTRIBUTING.md

 Please note, there are some tasks to set up a new version.
 Stuff is a bit scattered, so this is where to look up.
 1. Please create a fork at github
+2. If already forked, remember to first `git pull` the most recent code.
-0. In _stuff.h_ there are two #DEFINES with version numbers:
+3. In _stuff.h_ there are two #DEFINES with version numbers, change according:
-`#DEFINE dcB2T_Verno       "1.0.0"`
+`#DEFINE dcB2T_Verno       "1.2.0"`
 `#DEFINE dcFB2P_Verno_Min  "1.19.57"`
+4. Add a description of changes to _Doku/Source/Changes.html_ (this is for PDM docu)
+5. For changed functionality, add descriptive text to _Doku/Source/Preface.html_ file. (this is for PDM docu)
+6. Check of the git version mentioned in _Doku/Source/Preface.html_ and _README.md_ might be updated.
+7. Highlight the change on _README.md_ in projects root
+8. Add a description of changes to _content/change_log.md_ (this is for github docu)
+9. Change date in the footer of documentation files touched.
-4. If available run PDM <a href="http://gorila.netlab.cz/pdm.html" title="PDM"  target="_blank">Project Documenting Machine</a> by Martina Jindrová using the AB-plugins.
+10. If available run PDM <a href="http://gorila.netlab.cz/pdm.html" title="PDM"  target="_blank">Project Documenting Machine</a> by Martina Jindrová using the AB-plugins.
   The pdm setting is stored in the _Doku/_ folder.
-4. Add a description to _Changes.html_
-4. For changed functionality, add descriptive text to _Preface.html_ file.
-4. Highlight the change on _README.md_ in projects root
-0. Compile to app
+11. Compile to app, on VFP9 SP2.
-1. Change Thor (see below)
+12. Change Thor (see below)

 ## Thor conventions
 This project is part of [VFPX](https://vfpx.github.io/) and published via [Thor](https://github.com/VFPX/Thor).